A Level MathematicsOCR (MEI) (2 Years)

 50% of the marks are for problem solving, modelling and mathematical reasoning.

 A level Mathematics requires calculator functions beyond that of the standard GCSE scientific calculators.
-We insist our students have a specific graphical calculator, the Casio fx-CG50
+We insist our students have a specific graphical calculator, the Casio fx-CG50.
+It is best to wait until you are at college where you can buy the fx-CG50 at a reduced price.

 You will need to purchase your own textbooks, stationery and the required graphical calculator.
-The College currently sells the Casio fx-CG50 for £60.
 In some cases, where there is difficulty meeting these costs, the college student support fund may help.

 Where Could It Take Me?